Kamil-Kam/Chess_Game/README.md

 - add main menu

-- enable to choose by user, in which figure a pawn is promoted.
+- pawn promotion to any piece.
 Now it's always the queen.

 - add the threefold repetition rule

 #### DONE:
-- Move ordering.
+- move ordering.
 Some moves are likely to be better than others.
 Currently, the code considers move in the order: from the most promising.
 As a result the search algorithm can potentially find the best move faster.

-- Game responsiveness.
+- game responsiveness.
 The responsiveness is provided by using two processes during the game.
 One of them runs the main game functions, the other is responsible for the AI engine.

-- Chess rules.
+- chess rules.
 All essential chess rules, and special moves are implemented.

-- Log panel with chess notation.
+- log panel with chess notation.

-- Pause and endgame statements.
+- pause and endgame statements.

 - AI calculations multiprocessing.
 AI engine calculations were run by 2 or 4 processes, but it didn't make calculations much faster, in same cases even slower so it isn't currently implemented to the code and is waiting for further development.